Sanjay-Ulsha/TrieAutoSuggest/README.md

 # TrieAutoSuggest
-A simple C++ application that suggests the words based on a given prefix.
+A simple C++ application that suggests the words based on a given prefix using trie data structure.